zhengrenjie/gmvc/README.md

 }
 ```

-And Then, let's register this action into the gmvc.
+And Then, register this action into the gmvc.
 In this case, we use **Hertz** as the underlying web framework.

 ```go
 func main() {